joffreybesos/d2r-mapview/README.md

 This map hack is as simple as running an executable.
 It relies on a backend server that is offered for free but runs on donations.
 The backend does _not_ use d2mapapi, but instead uses a modified version of this project [blacha/diablo2](https://github.com/blacha/diablo2/tree/master/packages/map).

+**Please not this public server will be shutting down in the coming weeks** It is highly recommended your run your own server, refer to [this guide](https://github.com/joffreybesos/d2-mapserver/blob/master/INSTALLATION.md)

 This tool is licenced under GPLv3.

 Join the discord server <https://discord.gg/qEgqyVW3uj>